 Sufferers of CMT can have trouble lifting up their feet and putting weight on their limbs, so having an accessible bathroom can be a real help for peace of mind.
 A walk-in bath will allow someone to enter the bath without having issues raising their leg over a high side.
 If needed, a powered seat can also be installed to lower you into the water.
 This won’t put stress on your arms trying to lower yourself in.
 A bath is very helpful for CMT sufferers as it can ease tension in your joints after a long day.

-Go all the way by converting your bathroom into a wet room, easy to use and especially great for wheelchair users or if you use walking aids.
+Go all the way by converting your bathroom into a wet room so there is absolutely no issue with accessibility, easy to use and especially great for wheelchair users or if you use walking aids.